neondatabase/website/content/docs/import/import-intro.md

 <DetailIconCards>

-<a href="/docs/import/import-from-postgres" description="Import data from another Postgres database using the Postgres pg_dump and pg_restore client utilities" icon="postgres">Import with pg_dump and pg_restore</a>
+<a href="/docs/import/import-from-postgres" description="Import data from another Postgres database using pg_dump and pg_restore" icon="postgres">Import with pg_dump and pg_restore</a>

 <a href="/docs/import/import-from-postgres-pg-import" description="Easily import data from another Postgres database with the pg-import CLI" icon="postgres">Import with pg-import</a>